Legoclones/password-cracking/README.md

     * Download crackStation.txt from [crackstation.net](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)
     * Depending on download and file read/write speeds, this can take approximately 20 minutes
 * To produce engDoubleDictionary.txt
-* Other useful commands for cleaning/preparing wordlists
+* Other useful commands for cleaning/preparing wordlists:
     * `perl -lne 'length()>5 && length()<11 && print' file1.txt > file2.txt;` - this perl command removes all lines that do NOT have a length of 6-10.
     * `tr '[:upper:]' '[:lower:]' < file1.txt > file2.txt` - this Linux command turns all uppercase characters to lowercase characters
     * `grep -v '[[:upper:]]' file1.txt > file2.txt` - this Linux command removes all lines with uppercase characters